Relintai/pandemonium_engine_docs/03_usage/22_best_practices/02_what_are_godot_classes.md

 These scripts are not technically classes.
 Instead, they are resources that tell the engine a sequence of initializations to perform on one of the engine's built-in classes.

-Pandemonium's internal classes have methods that register a class's data with a `ClassDB ( ClassDB )`.
+Pandemonium's internal classes have methods that register a class's data with a `ClassDB`.
 This database provides runtime access to class information. `ClassDB` contains information about classes like:

 - Properties.